plancksecurity/iOS-planckForiOS/README.md

 ### Unit Tests

-You need to create a copy of TestData.swift.sample as TestData.swift and populate it with corresponding (valid) settings to run successful tests.
+You need to create a copy of TestDataImpl/sample.swift as TestDataImpl.swift and populate it with corresponding (valid) settings to run the tests successfully.

 The tests will not compile without a syntactically correct TestData.swift.

 ```
-cp pEpForiOSTests/Util/TestData.swift.sample pEpForiOSTests/Util/TestData.swift
+cp pEpForiOSTests/Util/TestData_sample.swift pEpForiOSTests/Util/TestData.swift
 ```